 Geoff was born in Guildford on 5th March 1946 and was educated at Worplesdon Primary School and Northmead Secondary School for Boys.
 Starting work at the tender age of 15 as an Engine Cleaner at Guildford Motive Power Depot on the 4th April 1961, he graduated to become a Fireman on the 9th April 1962.

-During his career as a fireman from 1962 - 1967, he was fortunate enough to have been given the opportunity to fire to a diverse variety of drivers and Southern steam locomotives ranging from Drummond M7 tank engines to Bulleid’s Merchant Navy Class Pacifics.
+During his career as a Fireman from 1962 - 1967, he was fortunate enough to have been given the opportunity to fire to a diverse variety of drivers and Southern steam locomotives ranging from Drummond M7 tank engines to Oliver Bulleid’s Merchant Navy Class Pacifics.
 He was also a fireman on one of the last locomotives to leave Guildford Motive Power Depot when it closed on Sunday 9th July 1967.

 The following day, he transferred to Woking Mixed Traction Depot as a Secondman and after successfully passing the Driver’s Rules, EMUT and Diesel Locomotive Traction Driving examinations in 1969, he remained at Woking as a Passed Secondman.
 However, in order to progress to Driver status, he applied for a Driver vacancy at Effingham Junction and moved there on 11th December 1972.

 Utilising an 8b move, he then moved back to Woking as a Driver in January 1974 and attended the TrainingSchool at Waterloo for a Class 47 course.
 He remained at Woking Mixed Traction Depot until 1987 until he was selected to become an Acting Instructor at Waterloo Operations Training Centre, making this a permanent position in October 1988.

 In August 1989, he was promoted to Senior Instructor (Mixed Traction) and held that post until 1994.